zyLiu-aftership/shipping-sdk-java/README.md

 The AfterShip SDK has the following resource which are exactly the same as the API endpoints:

-- CouriersResource
-  - Get all couriers
+- AddressValidationsBetaResource
+  - Create an address validation
-- LocationsResource
+- RatesResource
-  - Get locations
+  - Get rates
-- ManifestsResource
-  - Get manifests
+  - Calculate rates
-  - Create a manifest
-  - Get a manifest
+  - Get a rate
 - ShipperAccountsResource
   - Get shipper accounts
   - Create a shipper account